sophWillis/Fitt/README.md

 <img width="100" alt="Screenshot 2021-08-31 at 09 05 59" src="https://user-images.githubusercontent.com/38283239/131466357-0319f7d7-6703-4a32-8c73-2a32a8cdc765.png">
 </div>

 The navbar is rendered on every page.
-It always renders **ThemeToggle.js** which displays a toggle for the user to switch between light and dark themes, the state of which persists as the user navigates through the site.
-It has the logo with a link to take the user back to the index and a link to log out.
+It always renders **ThemeToggle.js** which displays a toggle for the user to switch between light and dark themes - the state of which persists as the user navigates through the site.
+It has the logo with a link to take the user back to the index page and a link to log out.
 When a user is logged in, Home.js will render and the logout link will be displayed.
 When there is no user logged in, Landing.js will render and both the logout link and logo link will be visually hidden in the navbar.

 ### Landing.js